Steamgjk/Nezha/README.md

 ----
 Nezha (哪吒) is a legendary figure in Chinese mythology.
 Nezha has 3 heads and 6 arms, so he/she achieves much better fault tolerance than ordinary people :)

+PS: We have created [[an FAQ page](https://github.com/Steamgjk/Nezha/wiki)].
+Please take a look for a better understanding of Nezha.

 ## Paper and Presentation
 Nezha: Deployable and High-Performance Consensus Using Synchronized Clocks (VLDB version) [[pdf](https://www.vldb.org/pvldb/vol16/p629-geng.pdf)]